CryberCorp/ViralPublicLicense/README.md

 4. **Source Code Distribution**: Ensure that any redistribution of your project includes the complete source code and retains the VPL.

 5. **Credit Preservation**: While not required, it is recommended to credit the original authors in a `CREDITS.txt` or a similar file.

-By following these steps, you ensure that the VPL is properly integrated into your project, making it valid and clear to all users and contributors.